 By the mid-1970s the town’s population had dwindled significantly and the church’s congregation had dropped to the low hundreds.
-Despite renting out some of the space to the local university, the upkeep on the grand church soon became too much for the owners to handle and by 1975, the church was closed for good.
+Despite renting out some of the space to the local university, the upkeep of the grand church soon became too much for the owners to handle, and by 1975, the church was closed for good.
 The grounds quickly fell victim to disrepair and vandalism.

 The church has remained abandoned to this day, but the neglect has turned the imposing gothic chapel into a haunting piece of urban ruin.
 Multiple films have used the crumbling church as a backdrop including A Nightmare on Elm Street and Transformers 3.
 The church, which is now dangerously unstable in many places, is also a favorite spot for urban explorers.